 Note: This method is to be applied only after consulting the doctor.

-How to tell if a toddler’s ear troubles are due to earwax or ear infection?
+How to tell if a toddler's ear troubles are due to earwax or ear infection

 It is difficult for parents to tell whether their toddler has earwax accumulation or is simply suffering from an ear infection.
 A toddler with a build-up of earwax may rub or tug at his ears the same way he would do if one suffers from an ear infection.
 However, one clear way to distinguish is that earwax accumulation does not result in fever and sleep problems, which occurs when there is an ear infection.

-If you suspect there is wax accumulation in your baby’s ear, you can simply look and find out.
-In case of wax accumulation, there is a yellow or brown discharge.
+If you suspect there is wax accumulation in your baby's ear, you can simply look and find out.
+In the case of wax accumulation, there is a yellow or brown discharge.
 On the other hand, in case of ear infection, there is a milky pus-like or even a bloody discharge.

-Ensure that you regularly clean your toddler’s ear canals and watch out for signs of discomfort and pain.
-If there’s too much pain, visit an ENT specialist for expert advice and removal of the hardened earwax in an easy and comfortable way.
+Regularly clean your toddler's ear canals and watch out for signs of discomfort and pain.
+If there's too much pain, visit an ENT specialist for expert advice and removal of the hardened earwax in an easy and comfortable way.